Best ways to save money for your grandchildren

 Tips for saving during retirement

-If you’re retired — or looking toward retirement — striking a balance between saving for your grandchildren’s future and fully enjoying your retirement can be challenging.
+If you’re retired or close to it, striking a balance between saving for your grandchildren’s future and fully enjoying your retirement can be challenging.
+But there are still ways to save even if you’re past your working years.

-• Leverage tax-advantaged accounts: A tax-advantaged account like a Roth IRA lets your money grow even into retirement.
+- Leverage tax-advantaged accounts: A tax-advantaged account like a Roth IRA lets your money grow even into retirement.
 You can generally withdraw this money tax-free and contribute it toward your grandchild’s savings.
+Keep in mind that you need to be earning an income in order to be eligible to contribute to an IRA.

 Bottom line